Wolferado/InfernoBrowser/README.md

 ## Things important to know:
 1. Branch ___"master"___ is a branch for our co-op project.
 All pull requests go straight to this branch __(all fixes, changes, updates and etc.)__.

-2. Branch ___"datorium-chromium"___ is a branch with the project which we have been developing together with Elchin on the sessions __(created to refresh or remember some details while coding)__.
+2. Repository ___"datorium-chromium"___ is a repository with the project which we have been developing together with Elchin on the sessions __(created to refresh or remember some details while coding)__.
 Updated with comments.

 3. Clone ___"master"___ branch and use it for developing new features or coding.
 It would prevent from conflicts while merging your pull request with the branch.